Resurrection (1999 film): Plot

-With Hollinsworth hospitalized and unable to help him, Prudhomme turns to detectives Scholfield and Moltz, with whom he has had a contentious relationship, for help.
-The team finds a fifth victim in a slaughter house, missing his leg, meaning that the killer needs only a torso to complete his work.
-Scholfield discovers an FBI record of a similar murder several years earlier in Tennessee—Prudhomme is irate that they did not get these FBI records from Wingate, who had promised to send all the FBI's information.
+With Hollinsworth hospitalised and unable to help him, Prudhomme turns to detectives Scholfield and Moltz, with whom he has had a contentious relationship, for help.
+The team finds a fifth victim in a slaughterhouse, missing his leg, meaning that the killer needs only a torso to complete his work.
+Scholfield discovers an FBI record of a similar murder several years earlier in Tennessee—Prudhomme is irate that they did not get this record from Wingate, who had promised to send all the Bureau's information.
 When Prudhomme goes to the FBI's office, he finds Wingate, who is a different man than the apparent profiler his team has been working with.

 Knowing that the fake Wingate is the killer, Prudhomme and his team lay a trap and arrest the impostor for impersonating a police officer.
 The impostor's name is Demus, and he mocks the police because they cannot connect him to any murder.
 The judge for the case sets bond at only $20,000, which Demus pays.
-Although officers shadow the released Demus to the Chicago Union Station, in the restroom Demus escapes by changing clothes and crawling under the stalls.
+Although officers shadow the released Demus to the Chicago Union Station, in the restroom he escapes by changing clothes and crawling under the stalls.

-Prudhomme's team is able to connect Demus's fingerprints to the earlier murder in Tennessee, meaning they can now arrest him for murder if they find him.
-They discover that he had been in a mental institution for several years, only having been released two months ago.
+Prudhomme's team is able to connect Demus' fingerprints to the earlier murder in Tennessee, meaning they can now arrest him.
+They discover that he had been institutionalised for several years, only having been released two months ago.
 Meanwhile, Demus kills his sixth victim, taking the torso.
-Prudhomme theorizes that Demus may be hiding somewhere they already looked, and in the house of the first victim, they find the gruesome remains of his victims, arranged on a cross like a crucified Christ.
-Looking over Demus's notes and materials there, Prudhomme realizes that to complete his work, the killer plans to take the heart of a baby born from a woman named Mary on Easter, which is the following day.
+Prudhomme theorises that Demus may be hiding somewhere they already looked, and in the house of the first victim, they find the gruesome remains of his victims, arranged to resemble a crucified Christ.
+Looking over Demus' notes, Prudhomme realises that to complete his work, the killer plans to take the heart of a baby born from a woman named Mary on Easter, which is the following day.
 Moltz identifies a newly born baby from a Mary, and they rush to that hospital, where they find Demus with the baby.
 Moltz is wounded and Prudhomme chases Demus to the rooftop.
 He shoots Demus and catches the baby.
 Demus falls from the rooftop to his death.